JortSiemes/JNM-Premaster/Vakken/Woorden als wapens/Aantekeningen Woorden als Wapens leesopdracht.md

 The chapter highlights the complexities of defining and analyzing style, with a focus on the interplay between form, content, and reader/listener expectations.
 It also acknowledges the importance of considering situational factors and the role of norms in stylistic analysis.

-8.1-8.3

- style can be defined in three possible ways:
-	as a potential form for a particular content, as the text producer’s choice of specific forms, or as a deviation from the recipient’s expectation